lnemsick-simp/pupmod-simp-nfs/README.md

 provides all the infrastructure needed to share folders over the network.

 The module is broken into two parts: the server and the client.
-It supports security with either krb5 or stunnel, but not both.
-These security services conflict at a system level.
+It supports security with either krb5 or stunnel, but not both, as these security services conflict at a system level.
+It also manages firewall and TCP wrapper settings, when enabled.

 ### This is a SIMP module